pymc-devs/pymc-data-umbrella/2022-07_sprint/schedule_table.part.md

 1. Fill the registration form: {bdg-link-primary-line}`https://tinyurl.com/du-pymc-os-ws`
 2. RSVP on MeetUp for the events you will be attending (links on table below)

+Note:   It is *not required* to attend a specific session as a prerequisite for other sessions.
+Ideally, it is beneficial if folks can attend as many sessions as they can, to build up their open source skills and familiarity with the PyMC project.
 :::

 | Event                                     | Date               | Time                    | Duration |  RSVP       |